waqasbhatti/astroph-coffee/README.md

 * geofencing (and IP-address fencing) using the Maxmind GeoLite2 database to restrict voting locations
 * reserving papers for later discussion (up to a week after their appearance)
+* full-text search for paper titles, abstract titles, and author names

 See the INSTALL.md file for instructions on how to install and run the server.
 If you have questions or problems, please open an issue or drop me an